anortham/sherpa/src/server-instructions/templates/workflow-specific/tdd-instructions.md

 - Refactoring feels safe and enjoyable
 - You trust your code completely

-**Keep using `next` to progress through your TDD phases - each step builds toward shipping with complete confidence!**
+**Keep using `guide` to progress through your TDD phases - each step builds toward shipping with complete confidence!**